 9. Libreville, Gabon

-It might astound many that Libreville is among the most liveable cities in Africa.
-Fortunately it is.
+It might astound many that Libreville is among the most livable cities in Africa.
+Fortunately, it is.
 Being the largest city in Gabon, it is definitely home for many people.
 True to those words, Libreville is home to approximately half a million people.
 Interestingly, it is one of the African cities with the highest literacy levels at over 90%!
 Among the things in the city are the parks, beautiful monuments, and nature reserves.
-The country’s as well as city’s common language is French.
+The country’s, as well as city’s common language, is French.

 8. Akwa Ibom, Nigeria

-Don’t be surprised to learn that Akaw Ibom is the continent’s best economy!
+Don’t be surprised to learn that Akwa Ibom is the continent’s best economy!
 Though not known to many, Akwa Ibom has peaceful and warm-hearted citizens.
-Besides that the road network within the city is superb and it was name one of the neatest cities in Nigeria.
-Recently, the city got a boost from the government to build its roads, something the local authorities are taking serious.
+Besides that the road network within the city is superb and it was named one of the neatest cities in Nigeria.
+Recently, the city got a boost from the government to build its roads, something the local authorities are taking seriously.
 It’s affordable to live in the city unlike other places like Lagos or Abuja, the capital city of Nigeria.
-Unfortunately, between Boko Haram and the Niger delta militants this beautiful city is becoming as destabilized as other cities in Nigeria.
+Unfortunately, between Boko Haram and the Niger Delta militants, this beautiful city is becoming as destabilized as other cities in Nigeria.

 7. Windhoek, Namibia